EB1811/dev-articles/ZustandStore.md

 );
 ```
 Now we can to set the store's initial state.\
-We'll create a variable, and a function to update that variable.
+We'll create a variable to store planet names, and a function to set that variable.
 ```
 export const useStore = create<StoreType>((set) => ({
     planetNames: [],